joostkremers/writeroom-mode/README.md

 * disable transparency
 * disable the tool bar
 * disable the scroll bar
+* disable the fringes
 * disable the mode line
 * add window margins to the current buffer so that the text is 80 characters wide.

-The last two effects are buffer-local.
+The last three effects are buffer-local.
 The other effects are global: fullscreen and transparency apply to the current frame, the tool and scroll bars apply to all frames.
 Because `writeroom-mode` is a minor mode, this isn't entirely on the up and up, since minor modes aren't supposed to have such global effects.
 But `writeroom-mode` is meant for distraction-free writing, so these effects do make sense.
-Besides, if you're in the mood to write without distractions, you're not going to switch from the buffer holding your text anyway, are you now? ;-)
+Besides, if you're in the mood for writing without distractions, you're not going to switch from the buffer holding your text anyway, are you now? ;-)

 All effects listed above can be switched off separately in the